liushihao456/symbols-outline.el/README.md

 Symbols-outline.el relies on a backend to get the symbols.
 By default the ctags backend is used.
 Or if `lsp-mode` or `eglot` is active, you can use the lsp backend.
 See `symbols-outline-fetch-fn`.

-If using ctags backend, `ctags` must be installed on your machine.
+If using ctags backend, `universal-ctags` must be installed on your machine.

 # Installation